-Mitigation Adaptation Support and encourage carbon emission reductions through: Increased resilience through: Promoting green infrastructure An annual increase in tree canopy cover Supporting and encouraging local food production Use of our regulatory and permitting powers to protect, enhance, and increase green infrastructure Understanding the climate change risks to and opportunities in our natural environment Promoting green infrastructure suitable for changing climates Enhanced flood protection and water management
+- Promoting green infrastructure. - An annual increase in tree canopy cover. - Supporting and encouraging local food production. - Use of our regulatory and permitting powers to protect, enhance, and increase green infrastructure.

+- Increase resilience through: - Understanding the climate change risks to and opportunities in our natural environment. - Promoting green infrastructure suitable for changing climates. - Enhanced flood protection and water management.